-[was] some indication that cannibalism was rare before the coming of the white man, who, however, was ready to credit the Aborigines with man-eating and soon found proofs which appeared to carry conviction.
+[was] some indication that cannibalism was rare before the coming of the white man, who, however, was ready to credit the Aborigines with man-eating and soon found proofs which appeared to carry conviction.6

 In the light of Rainforest Aborigines mortuary practices, Bolton's interpretation seems quite apt.
-Nevertheless, there appears to have been a form of non-gustatorial cannibalism, which when it did occur, involved the eating of a tiny portion of the thigh and kidneys.
+Nevertheless there appears to have been a form of non-gustatorial cannibalism, which when it did occur, involved the eating of a tiny portion of the thigh and kidneys.
 Typically, the portion was very small and enabled the deceased to share a part of his spirit and knowledge (as a medicine-man or well-known warrior).
 The evidence is too contradictory to be very precise.
-Generally, it would appear that misunderstandings of Bama mortuary practices gave Europeans the impression that cannibalism was rife, when
+Generally, it would appear that misunderstandings of Bama mortuary practices gave Europeans the impression that

-&lt;sup>4 T. Bottoms, "Djarrugan, the Last of the Nesting", MA(Qual) JCU, 1990, p.82, pp.84-86.
+4 T. Bottoms, "Djarrugan, the Last of the Nesting", MA(Qual) JCU, 1990, p.82, pp.84-86.

-&lt;sup>5 W. Kracke, "22 Years in North Queensland, How and Why I Went There", originally delivered as a speech in Omeo, Victoria, c.5 October, 1909.
+5 W. Kracke, "22 Years in North Queensland, How and Why I Went There", originally delivered as a speech in Omeo, Victoria, c.5 October, 1909.
 Cairns Historical Society, Doc 1027, p.8.

-&lt;sup>6 G.C.
+6 G.C.
 Bolton, A Thousand Miles Away, Canberra, 1972, p.7.

-&lt;sup>7 C. Lumholtz, Among Cannibals, 1889, Canberra reprint 1980, pp.294-95; R.A.
+7 C. Lumholtz, Among Cannibals, !889, Canberra reprint 1980, pp.294-95; R.A.
 Johnstone, Spinifex & Wattle: Reminiscences of Pioneering in North Queensland, republished articles from The Queenslander, 1903-05, Cairns, rpt 1984, p.59.
 See W.E.
 Roth, "North Queensland Ethnograthy", Bulletin 9, Vol.III, Hesperian Press, Victoria Park, 1984.

-it was likely that was not.
+cannibalism was rife, when it likely was not.
 To what degree Europeans were capable of distinguishing between supposed human remains, preserved mummies or parts thereof, and local animals, such as the cassowary, merely adds to the uncertainty of the debate.
 In this regard Europeans had trouble in distinguishing between a Cassowary thigh bone and a human femur.